mkkmaomao/AdaLog/README.md

 **NOTE:**
 In order to quickly implement CustomLog, we use BGL dataset as an example.

-1. The generated files from Step 2 and Step 3 can be founded in *data/embedding/BGL* folder.
+1. The generated files from Step 1-3 can be founded in *data/embedding/BGL* folder.
 It contains the word embeddings of the training set with/without undersampling, and the test set.
 The parameter *p* or *per* is defined as the undersampling ratio of normal and abnormal logs.
 For BGL, the values are 8 (ws=20), 7 (ws=100), and 6 (ws=200).

 2. The *k* values and the label probability are calculated, which can be obtained in *clusters/BGL* folder.

+3. For BGL, the corresponding pre-trained models with different window sizes (i.e., ws=20, 100, and 200) can be obtained here: [pre-trained models](https://figshare.com/articles/software/Pre-trained_model_for_BGL/20472333)

 3. You only need to **run *model/transformer_classification.py*** for prediction, and the results should be the same as the following results.